JCPistell/dplyr_deck/index.md

 ## A Brief Tirade on Colors

-Every time you use the default color scheme in R a puppy dies somewhere in the world.
+Every time you use the default color scheme in R somewhere in the world a puppy dies.
 For the sake of all things cute and fuzzy, use different colors.
 - An easy approach is to install the RColorBrewer package and use the related ggplot functions: